 Olduvai Gorge at Ngorongoro Conservation Area

-Olduvai Gorge, a UNESCO World Heritage Site since 1979, is the pinnacle of archaeological discovery in East Africa and beyond.
-Formed around 30,000 years ago by tectonic shifts in the East African Rift, the gorge reveals layers of volcanic ash and pumice deposited over three million years ago by eruptions from the Ngorongoro Volcanic Highlands.
+Olduvai Gorge, a UNESCO World Heritage Site since 1979, is the crown jewel of archaeological discovery in East Africa and beyond.
+Formed around 30,000 years ago by tectonic shifts in the East African Rift, the gorge reveals layers of volcanic ash and pumice (volcanic rock) deposited over three million years ago by eruptions from the Ngorongoro Volcanic Highlands.

-Home to early hominid ancestors for millennia, the gorge’s depths, reaching nearly 100 meters (328 feet), expose a rich tapestry of human evolution and Serengeti ecosystem development.
-It was here that Mary and Louis Leakey painstakingly unearthed the first well-dated fossils and artifacts, including the iconic Zinjanthropus skull and remains of Homo habilis and Homo erectus, providing invaluable insights into our earliest human ancestors and tool-making capabilities.
+Home to early humans for thousands of years, the gorge’s depths, reaching nearly 100 meters (328 feet), expose a rich mosaic of human evolution and Serengeti ecosystem development.
+It was here that Mary and Louis Leakey carefully unearthed the first well-dated fossils and artefacts, including the iconic Zinjanthropus skull and remains of Homo habilis and Homo erectus, providing invaluable insights into our earliest human ancestors and tool-making capabilities.